Fenofibric acid Side Effects

 Applies to fenofibric acid: oral capsule delayed release, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fenofibric acid:More common
+You should check with your doctor immediately if any of these side effects occur when taking fenofibric acid:More common

 - Body aches or pain

 - difficulty with breathing